 In a recent blog, LMI and Microdata Linkages, we explored the potential power of linking various administrative datasets.
-To that end, the 2018 Federal Budget included significant investments to establish the Education and Labour Market Longitudinal Platform (ELMLP).
-ELMLP is a linkage platform in which separate data files can be merged by researchers with an anonymized master key.
-In November 2018, the platform became accessible in Statistics Canada's Research Data Centres (RDC).
-Researchers are now able to access data from this platform by submitting a research proposal, passing an RCMP background check, and becoming a "deemed employee" of Statistics Canada.
+To that end, the 2018 Federal Budget included significant investments to establish the Education and Labour Market a research proposal, passing an RCMP background check, and becoming a "deemed employee" of Statistics Canada.
 Once approved, researchers can access the platform only in the highly secured RDC environments located in select universities across the country and at Statistics Canada's headquarters in Ottawa.